 You Shed Thousands of Dead Skin Cells

-Humans shed about a billion skin cells every day, and where they lurk, dust mites follow.
+Humans shed about 500 million skin cells every day, and where they lurk, dust mites follow.
 “Dust mites love to feed off our dead skin,” Young says.
 “Share a bed with someone, and you’re doubling those numbers.
 And for those who toss and turn in their sleep, as well as those who sleep with little or no clothing on, expect additional skin shedding due to all that rubbing against your linens.”

 Showering at night to slough off dead skin cells and wearing clean pajamas will help keep dead skin cells off your sheets.
 “Taking these precautions will keep your whole house cleaner," Nogales-Hernandez says.